Survey: US factories sink in May for third straight month

-WASHINGTON (AP) — American factories contracted for the third straight month in May as they continued to sustain economic damage from the coronavirus pandemic.
+WASHINGTON (AP) — American factories slowed for the third consecutive month in May as they continued to sustain economic damage from the coronavirus pandemic.

 The Institute for Supply Management, an association of purchasing managers, said Monday that its manufacturing index came in at 43.1 last month after registering 41.5 in April.
 Anything below 50 signals that U.S. manufacturers are in retreat.
 New orders, production, hiring and new export orders all fell in May but at a slower pace than they did in April.